ArtPoon/slides/markdown/mimm4750g-sharing.md

 # Restrictive licensing

-* Many bioinformatic programs are distributed only as web applications (closed source).
+* Many bioinformatic programs are distributed only as (closed source) binaries or web applications.
 * Limited processing capability for public use.
   * *e.g.*, some protein structural predictors can only be accessed through web forms
 * Bioinformatic software distributed under a commercial license: